The emerging spectrum of flexible work locations: implications for travel demand and carbon emissions: Main

-Since the beginning of the COVID-19 pandemic, much has been made about the dramatic rise in working from home and the broader implications for society going forward.
-However, the simple term ``working from home'' belies the fact that people have been spending their remote work hours in a wide range of places: coffee shops, libraries, co-working spaces, friend's living rooms.
-In this study, we demonstrate that the binary home-or-office-as-work-locations paradigm fails to capture the true dynamics of remote work, and can lead to overestimation of the impacts of remote work on two key indicators: demand for travel and travel-related carbon emissions.
-Furthermore, we show how mobile device data can be used to estimate commuting patterns for trips to non-home, non-work locations at a disaggregate level to facilitate long-term transportation planning.
+Since the beginning of the COVID-19 pandemic, there has been considerable attention paid to the dramatic rise in working from home and the broader implications for society going forward.
+However, the simple term ``working from home'' belies the fact that many workers have been spending their remote work hours in a wide range of places: coffee shops, libraries, co-working spaces, and friends' living rooms.
+In this study, we demonstrate that the binary ``home-or-office as work locations'' paradigm fails to capture the true dynamics of remote work, and can lead to an overestimation of the benefits of remote work on two critical urban transportation indicators: total demand for travel and travel-related carbon emissions.
+Furthermore, we show how mobile phone data can be used to estimate commuting patterns for trips to non-home, non-work locations at a disaggregate level to facilitate long-term transportation planning.
+Finally, we discuss the implications of these findings for urban land use and transportation policy in the U.S. context.

-There has been considerable research into the sudden increase in remote work adoption that resulted from the COVID-19 pandemic.
-In a working paper titled "Why working from home will stick", \citeauthor{barrero2021working}, show that remote work represented more than half of all worked hours in the United States during the height of the pandemic (see Figure~\ref{fig:remote_work}) \citep{barrero2021working}.
-Furthermore, the authors find that remote work is expected to represent more than a quarter of all worked hours after the pandemic subsides, a five-fold increase from 2018.
+From the beginning of the COVID-19 pandemic, there has been a strong research interest in the sudden increase in remote work adoption.
+In a working paper titled ``Why working from home will stick'', \citeauthor{barrero2021working}, show that remote work represented more than half of all worked hours in the United States during the height of the pandemic (see Figure~\ref{fig:remote_work}) \citep{barrero2021working}.
+The authors also find that remote work is expected to represent more than 31 percent of all worked hours after the pandemic subsides, a six-fold increase from 2018.

+There has been a tremendous effort to understand the impact of remote work on travel demand since the outset of the COVID-19 pandemic.
+Many studies have used survey instruments to elicit preferences for remote work across demographic groups during the pandemic's various stages \citep{beck2020easing, beck2020restrictions, shamshiripour2020covid, currie2021evidence, Salon_Conway_Capasso_2021, shibayama2021impact, thomas2021commuting}.
+These surveys, while valuable for a range of research questions, only consider two possible working locations: home and a fixed workplace.
+Another set of articles used survey data to estimate statistical models for future commuting patterns, predicting a significant decline in overall commuting demand \citep{beck2020slowly,balbontin2021impact,hensher2021working, hensher2022impact}.
+The models can be used for predicting travel modes and the number of commuting trips during non-remote working days, but each model assumes that remote work takes place entirely at home.